-Third parts packages explicitly targeted to a specific distribution/version are listed on the download page below the official generic packages, those packages are highly recommended for best integration with a specific Linux distribution and version.
+Third parts packages explicitly targeted to a specific distribution/version are highly recommended for best integration with a specific Linux distribution and version, still the Portable packages are recommended for deploying the application on a network path, or removable device to be used in an hybrid environment, or if you just want to test the application without modifying the host system.

 If a package does not run on a specific system please launch peazip binary on a console to get a more detailed error report.

-- On some Linux distributions the GTK2 version may require to install some components of gtk/gdk libraries, like libgdk_pixbuf, those components are quite common and can be usually found in repositories of each distribution. - Qt widgetset packages requires Qt 4.3.4 or more recent, and needs libqt4intf.so and libqt4pas5 installed in /usr/local/lib or equivalent directory (copy the file and run ldconfig; it is done automatically in installable packages), such as /usr/lib or /usr/lib32 on some 64 bit distributions.
+On some Linux distributions the GTK2 version may require to install some components of gtk/gdk libraries, like libgdk_pixbuf, those components are quite common and can be usually found in repositories of each distribution.

+Qt widgetset packages requires Qt 4.3.4 or more recent, and needs libqt4intf.so and libqt4pas5 installed in /usr/local/lib or equivalent directory (copy the file and run ldconfig; it is done automatically in installable packages), such as /usr/lib or /usr/lib32 on some 64 bit distributions.
 A copy of libqt4intf.so is available in PeaZip's directory, ./usr/local/share/PeaZip/ for the installable packages.
-You can get most up to date missing libraries using distribution-specific ways, i.e. apt-get install libqt4pas5:i386 - DEB packages reports (all) for architecture check, so can be installed on 32 and 64 bit systems (providing that ia-32 libs are available).
+You can get most up to date missing libraries using distribution-specific ways, i.e. apt-get install libqt4pas5:i386